Myth – I don’t need to join GPRA Security Program. My taxes pay for adequate police coverage.

 Myth – My home camera system is all I need to be safe.

 Fact – The speed signs have been proven to lower the speed of traffic.
-The data obtained from the signs is provided to the GPRA Security Constable Liaison for analysis and to help develop data to identify problem areas and times of the day in which speeding is the most likely.
+The data obtained from the signs is provided to the GPRA Security Constable Liaison for analysis to identify problem areas and times of the day in which speeding is the most likely.
 They have been very effective since their installation and serve as a visual reminder of your rate of speed.